 Research is under way to find additional medications that can help relieve the more intense behaviors associated with Alzheimer's disease.
 For now, other drugs are used to treat symptoms such as agitation, aggression, delusions or depression, including:

-- Vitamin E is sometimes prescribed for Alzheimer's.
+- Vitamin E is sometimes recommended for Alzheimer's and is not a prescription drug.
 Vitamin E is an antioxidant, a substance that may help protect nerve cells from the wear and tear that can lead to Alzheimer's.
-In one large study, vitamin E slightly delayed Alzheimer's patients' loss of ability to carry out their daily activities and postponed their placement in residential care.
-However, other studies have shown that vitamin E has no benefit.
+In two large studies of people with moderate Alzheimer's disease, high-dose vitamin E (2,000 IU per day) slightly delayed loss of ability to carry out daily activities and postponed placement in residential care.
+Studies of mild cognitive impairment and mild Alzheimer's haven't shown benefits.
 Discuss this option with your health care professional.
-However, vitamin E can cause negative side effects when taken in large quantities or used with other medications, such as blood thinners.
+Vitamin E can cause negative side effects when taken in large quantities or used with other medications, such as blood thinners.

 Some people with Alzheimer's use alternative treatments such as herbal remedies and dietary supplements, even though claims about the safety and effectiveness of some of these remedies are largely based on testimonials.
 There are some that have been tested in clinical trials and found not to be effective.
 If you're considering any alternative treatments or want to advise a friend or loved one with Alzheimer's about alternatives, it's a good idea to discuss your interest with a health care professional (or suggest your friend talk to a health care professional) who can offer advice or discuss possible side effects.

 Medicare, the government health insurance program for the elderly and disabled, provides coverage for some Alzheimer's-related therapies.
 Specifically, the program:

 - Pays for an annual prevention visit that includes screening for cognitive problems.